 The return value of di_compatible_names() is the number of compatible names. names is updated to point to a buffer contained within the snapshot.
 The buffer contains a concatenation of null-terminated strings, for example:

-See the discussion of generic names in Writing Device Drivers for a description of how compatible names are used by Solaris to achieve driver binding for the node.
+See the discussion of generic names in Writing Device Drivers for Oracle Solaris 11.3 for a description of how compatible names are used by Solaris to achieve driver binding for the node.